Musicians' Medicine: Research and Science

 As early as 1832, Karl Sundelin published his Medical Guidebook for Musicians.
 Later, around the turn of the century, Adolf Steinhausen (1859–1910) published multiple tracts on music medicine.
 Then, in the 1920s, Julius Flesch wrote about Berufskrankheiten des Musikers (Occupational Diseases of the Musician) (Celle, 1925).
 The neurologist Kurt Singer published his book Berufskrankheiten der Musiker (Occupational diseases of musicians).
 From 1923, Singer taught at the Hochschule für Musik Hanns Eisler Berlin.
 The Kurt-Singer-Institute for Music Physiology and Musicians’ Health in Berlin (Academy of Arts and Hochschule für Musik Hans Eisler), currently headed by Alexander Schmidt, was named after him.
 Further institutions for Musicians' Medicine are the Institute of Music Physiology and Musicians' Medicine at the Hanover University of Music, Drama and Media, founded by Christoph Wagner in 1974 and headed by Eckart Altenmüller since 1994, as well as the Freiburg Institute for Musicians’ Medicine, founded in 2005 and headed by Claudia Spahn and Bernhard Richter.
 In the former GDR, the field was studied at the Occupational Health Clinic of theatres and orchestras in Berlin.

 Further institutes and departments for Music Physiology and Musicians' Medicine are located at the Universities of Music in Weimar, Leipzig, Dresden and Frankfurt, as well as the Düsseldorf University Hospital and the Rechts der Isar Hospital in Munich.

 In 1994, the German Society for Music Physiology and Musicians' Medicine was founded and holds annual conferences.
 Similar associations have been established in Switzerland, Austria, France, the UK, the Netherlands, the US and New Zealand since the 1990s.

 Common health problems

 The most common problems are related to overstressing particular muscles, tendons and joints, especially the arms and hands.
-Of the 264,000 professional musicians working in the US in 2006, 50-76% (depending on the instrument) suffered work-related muscoskeletal ailments.
+Of the 264,000 professional musicians working in the US in 2006, 50-76% (depending on the instrument) suffered work-related musculoskeletal ailments.
 Women were affected more often than men (70% vs 52%).
 These problems occur most commonly between the ages of 20 and 40.
 Risk factors are a general hyperlaxicity, abrupt increase in training and rehearsal times, a change of conductor, bad posture, wrong use of the instrument and general stress.